FDSG: Forecasting Dynamic Scene Graphs: Experiments

-\textbf{Module effectiveness.} We assess the contribution of each component in our model, with results shown in Table~\ref{tab:ablation}.
+We assess the contribution of each component in our model, with results shown in Table \ref{tab:suppabl}.
 The baseline model (\#1) uses only spatial modeling (S), without explicit temporal modeling.
 Adding the Temporal Aggregation Module (T) in model (\#2) yields a clear performance boost, surpassing OED.
-Incorporating the Triplet Dynamics Model (TDM) in model (\#3) enables \texttt{SGA} and further improves \texttt{DSGG}, demonstrating the benefits of learning to forecast.
-Enabling the Location Dynamics Model (LDM) in model (\#6) extends capability to \texttt{SGF}, while also enhancing both \texttt{SGA} and \texttt{DSGG}.
+Incorporating the Triplet Dynamics Model (TDM) in the model (\#3) enables \texttt{SGA} and further improves \texttt{DSGG}, demonstrating the benefits of learning to forecast.
+Enabling the Location Dynamics Model (LDM) in the model (\#6) extends capability to \texttt{SGF}, while also enhancing both \texttt{SGA} and \texttt{DSGG}.
 When the Temporal Aggregation Module is removed (models \#4 and \#5), \texttt{DSGG} performance drops to baseline levels, and both \texttt{SGA} and \texttt{SGF} are negatively impacted.
 This highlights the importance of temporal aggregation in learning rich representations for both prediction and forecasting.
-Model (\#4) achieves a higher R@20 on \texttt{SGA} than the full model (\#6), but shows a significant drop in mR@20, indicating reduced robustness.
-Further analysis is provided in Supplementary C.3.
+Model (\#4) achieves higher R@K's on \texttt{SGA} than the full model (\#6), but shows a significant drop in mR@K's, indicating reduced robustness.